Lee Poletti

-Bowsl career
+Bowls career

 Poletti won a silver medal in the Women's fours at the Commonwealth Games in Kuala Lumpur with Karen Murphy, Margaret Sumner and Marilyn Peddell.

 She also won two gold medals at the Asia Pacific Bowls Championships in the triples and fours.
 She was inducted into the Western Australia Hall of Fame in 2016.

 She played for the state until 2013 and won ten state titles (6 fours, 2 pairs and 1 in singles and triples).